 In the Waterfall approach, we design and develop the entire website in one go, starting from the website planning, sitemap design, information architecture, user flow, etc. moving right into the development.

 In the Agile methodology, we breakdown the entire project into a product development backlog.
 From the backlog, we prioritise and combine features that need to be released into sprints, usually lasting for 1 month, with specific outcomes at the end of each sprint.

 Each method has its pros and cons.
 In the Waterfall approach, the entire project goes into development and after the completion of the project, the product (be it a web app, website or mobile app), goes live.
 In the Agile approach, the development happens in pieces, with the minimum viable product going live, and then ongoing development via sprints leads to addition of feature sets.

 When is the Waterfall Method Recommended

 We recommend clients to adopt the waterfall method when they are extremely certain of their business requirements, and the feature requirements from the digital product that they want to develop.
 In many cases, a client’s target audience might not be able to make purchase decisions, or be able to buy from the client after seeing a limited number of pages or features on their website.
 They want to see the entire website in action – About the company, portfolio of services, case studies, products offered, testimonials, and more – before being able to make a buying decision.
-Hence, for most of our corporate clients, we generally adopt the waterfall approach.

 When is the Agile Methodology Recommended